-The Health and Safety Executive is the principle authority on flammable substances with Fire and Local authorities taking a secondary role never the less working very closely together.
+The Health and Safety Executive is the principle authority on flammable substances with Fire and Local authorities taking a secondary role while nevertheless working closely together.

-Small quantities of dangerous goods can be found in most workplaces.
+Small quantities of flammable substances can be found in most workplaces.
 Whatever they are used for, the storage and use of such goods can pose a serious hazard unless basic safety principles are followed.
-If you use one particular group of dangerous goods – flammable and explosive substances – this guidance will help you to:
+If you use flammable and explosive substances this guidance will help you to:

 - be aware of the hazards of various types of flammable substance

 - be aware of the basic standards which apply to safe handling and storage of flammable substances